MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-sql-server.md

 	 	"FROM ccFraud10",
 	 	"WHERE (state = 5 OR state = 38 OR state = 48)")

-Next we’ll create the *colInfo* to be used.
-In our new data set, we just want 3 factor levels for the 3 states being included.
+Next we create the *colInfo* to be used.
+In our new data set, we just want three factor levels for the three states being included.
 We can use *statesToKeep* to identify the correct levels to include.

 	importColInfo <- list(
 	    gender = list(